 In 1951, Margarita Rosa van den Hooven was born in Petaré, Venezuela.
 She turned 6 on the boat (Montserrat) to Australia.
 Margarita first remembers painting on the easels in the painting room at Bonegilla Hostel not long after arriving in Victoria, then later with better quality art materials in primary and secondary school.
 She then went on to study a tertiary education in fine art.

-It is from these family roots that a new generation developed an appreciation for fine art and design.
+It is from this family history and upbringing that a new generation of descendants developed an appreciation for fine art and design.
 Margarita’s son Leslie was born in 1977.
 Leslie has revered art and design ever since a very young age, admiring artists such as Vincent van Gogh and Pablo Picasso.

 Leslie has returned to a creative calling after recently completing two separate diplomas in graphic design (2016) and illustration (2018).
 Having chosen the colour orange to honour a primarily Dutch ancestry, Leslie has constructed a unique, recognisable style of art, subsequently fashioned into an exclusive art brand.